 Have you ever wondered how much does it cost to go to Bali?
 Indonesia is a dream destination for many travellers.
 Beautiful villas, green rice terraces, towering waterfalls, white sand beaches, and epic sunsets.
 But is Bali expensive to visit?
 Well, that depends on several factors including where in Bali you want to go, your travel style, and what your plans are.

 Bali may be a small island, but there is plenty to see and do.
 Hundreds of temples, stunning natural attractions, and a variety of towns to visit mean you won’t ever be bored.
-For the purpose of this article, I’m going to suggest a one-week (7 days, six night) itinerary in Bali.
+For the purpose of this article, I’m going to suggest a one-week (seven days, six nights) itinerary in Bali.
 This will include return airfare, average meal costs, transportation, accommodation, and more.
 Please note that this guide is based on the costs for a single person.
 If you are travelling as a couple, make sure to double these costs (except for hotels).

 Bali trip cost for one week